Best External Hard Drives

 There are several different types of external hard drives including:

-- Solid State Drive – Or SSD for short, is a type of hard drive.
+• SSD (Solid State Drive) – SSD is a type of hard drive.
 It offers much faster performance and reliability, but also costs a lot more than average and usually has much less capacity.
-Generally it is better to have a SSD as your main hard drive that your operating system resides on, and is not necessarily recommended for an external drive.
+It is recommended for anyone who needs faster transfer speeds or who wants less of a chance of failure since it has no moving parts.

 Storage Capacity